 The private video sessions are with licensed, vetted therapists and counselors that you can select and stick with for every session or switch at any point.
 You can also book only when necessary, making it ultra-easy to accommodate your schedule.
 There is no collaboration between your therapist and prescriber if you’re seeking both medication management and therapy, though, so you’d be choosing each as separate plans.

 Pricing is consistent at $99/session, but you can choose weekly or monthly block sessions if you know you’re going to want to stick with a schedule.
 Hers also offers continued support with free resources (available on the Hers website and mobile app) and progress tracking in the Mental Health Dashboard.

 Along with prescription medications, Hers is big into supplements.
 Supplements offer the benefit of a much lower risk of side effects and may address different concerns than prescriptions.
 Plus, they’re a great option to consider for patients who don’t quite need a prescription but could still use a boost.

-Hers currently offers two different mental health supplements:
+Hers currently offers two different supplements for improved mental health: